Tracked Hovercraft: Fate

 RTV 31 ended up at Cranfield University where it was kept in the open for more than 20 years.
 In 1996 it was donated to Railworld, where it was later restored and set up as a main display in front of the buildings.
 The test track was removed, but several concrete footings project, at ground level, from a small pond beside the Counter Drain.
 The course of the track itself can be seen in aerial photography, as it has been re-used as a dirt road.
 Further along the river bank, the engineering shed survives at Earith.
 The only surviving evidence of the offices in Ditton Walk, Cambridge is an electrical substation named "Hovercraft", which was installed to support the high-power electrical research work there.

+The beam on which the RTV 31 is resting has been condemned, and the structural integrity of the vehicle itself has weakened.
+As of July 2025, side panels are being removed so it can be assessed whether it can be lifted down safely, which will probably have to happen in parts.

 Many original documents from the Tracked Hovercraft project are stored within the Hovercraft Museum library in Hampshire, England, including technical documents, video footage reels, press books and blueprints.
 A scale model of the RTV 31, a working miniature LIM, photographs, video footage and archive documents are kept within the Museum.
 Another scale model of the RTV 31 is kept within the museum at Railworld Wildlife Haven.